Egypt's breadbasket Nile Delta under threat from illegal building

 Authorities in the Delta provinces where lush fields hug the Nile river have stepped up efforts to confront the illegal buildings, but have struggled to keep up with the pace.

-New neighbourhoods spring up as others lie in ruins, evidence of a dynamiting campaign that has intensified in recent months, according to Abdul-Mohsen Al-Essily, the top local official in the town of Kaha.
+New neighborhoods spring up as others lie in ruins, evidence of a dynamiting campaign that has intensified in recent months, according to Abdul-Mohsen Al-Essily, the top local official in the town of Kaha.

 "The extent of infringement (on farmland) since the (2011) revolution exceeds the total amount during the 30 years of Mubarak, given the lack of police presence," he said.